itpplasma/libneo/doc/ExtraDocuments/Fileformats.md

 For syntax: The name of each section is given by the file format (i.e. how the data is structured/arranged in the file).
 In paranthese one finds the type of field (2D or 3D) that is usually stored, as well as a common code that generates the files in question.
 Finally the file type (different from format) i.e. the `.extension` of the file (e.g. textfile, binary netcdf, ...) is listed as well.

-## gfiles/EQDSK format (axissymmetric 2D equillibrium, EFIT, textfile)
+## gfiles/EQDSK format (axisymmetric 2D equillibrium, EFIT, textfile)

-[Original documentation from 1997](https://w3.pppl.gov/ntcc/TORAY/G_EQDSK.pdf) (note that there are some mistakes, e.g. `rcentr` does not exist) <br>
+[Original documentation from 1997](https://w3.pppl.gov/ntcc/TORAY/G_EQDSK.pdf) (note that `xdum` stands for a place holder to keep the formating of columns) <br>

-Units: SI (NOTE: converters using gfiles as source may give out the quantities in cgs units after conversion) <br>
+Units: SI (**note**: converters using gfiles as source may give out the quantities in cgs units after conversion) <br>
 entries per line: 5 (or less if end of points) <br>
 values format: ~ 16 characters (including sign and exponent notation) <br>

-While the general structure (see link above) should be the same for all files of that format, additional linebreaks and different formating of floating point numbers (number of digits) make it not possible to have one uniform reader routine for these textfiles.
+While the general structure (see link above) should be the same for all files of that format, additional linebreaks and different formating of floating point numbers (trailing spaces) makes reading these textfiles with practically most programming languages besides FORTRAN cumbersome.
+Therefore, if one works e.g. in Python it not possible to have one uniform reader routine for these textfiles.
 The user still has to choose the right reader routine for their present case, modify them accordingly or write their own.
+For FORTRAN however, this should not be a problem.
+If however, FORTRAN should actually fail to read it, a preprocessing of the file should be prefered, instead of including an extra reader for these edgecases in the main FORTRAN code.

 To give some orientation, for files which look like